Whole Grain Oat Groats - 2lb. Bag

 Our Whole Grain Oat Groats are grown organically in Italy and are traceable back to the farm that grew them.
 We also tested a sample for glyphosate and none was found.

 The bulk whole grain oat groats are packaged in a modified atmosphere bag, which has all of the oxygen removed.
-They are also tinted blue to block out damaging light.
 These bulk packaged oat groats will therefore remain fresh for many years to come.

 When Healthy Traditions began to look at producing products in the U.S. from traditional sources, food that tested clean from GMOs, glyphosate, and other herbicides and pesticides, we were faced with a dilemma: How do we package these high quality clean foods?